Metro Tunnel: Project description

 As part of the project, a new third turnback platform will be built at West Footscray station.
-High capacity signalling in the form of moving-block communication-based signalling technology will be installed along the Metro Tunnel corridor and on the Airport branch to allow trains every two minutes.
+High capacity signalling in the form of moving-block communication-based signalling technology is used along the Metro Tunnel corridor and on the Airport branch to allow trains to run through the tunnel up to a 40-second frequency.
 This is the first time high-capacity signalling has been installed on a legacy rail corridor in Australia.
 Station platforms were also extended along the corridor to allow for the new trains.

-Rebuilt, elevated Carnegie railway station on the Pakenham and Cranbourne lines, which will form part of the Metro Tunnel corridor.
+Rebuilt, elevated Carnegie railway station on the Pakenham and Cranbourne lines, which formed as part of the Metro Tunnel corridor.

 Along with the Metro Tunnel project works, there are a number of associated infrastructure projects by the Victorian Government to upgrade the corridor, and the wider rail system in Melbourne, to rapid transit standards.
 The Sunbury Line Upgrade project, announced in the 2019 state budget, is upgrading the corridor from the tunnel to Sunbury and includes: platform extensions, accessibility upgrades, power and substation upgrades, new train stabling, and the removal of all level crossings on the Sunbury line to allow for High Capacity Metro Trains.
 The Cranbourne Line Upgrade is removing all remaining level crossings along the Cranbourne line, and has duplicated 8 km of track to allow higher frequency services on the branch.
 An extension of the Cranbourne line to Clyde is also planned, though has not yet been funded by the government.

 The Level Crossing Removal Project has removed a number of other level crossings on the future Metro Tunnel corridor, including several on the Pakenham line and nine level crossings between Caulfield and Dandenong, in which four stations were rebuilt and 9 km of elevated rail constructed in 2017.
 The Pakenham line has also been extended a short distance, with a new station built at Pakenham East near the new rail depot for the line.
 This new station has been delivered by the Level Crossing Removal Project.

 Together these projects will establish a fully grade-separated corridor with high-capacity signalling capable of running frequent services through the new tunnel.
 According to the project's business case, it will allow an extra 39,000 passengers to travel in the peak period each day, with a further 41,000 extra passengers if 10-car trains are introduced.